Bounded Homotopy Path Approach to Find the Solution of Linear Complementarity Problems: Numerical Examples

 \section{Numerical Examples}

-In this section we consider some examples of LCP$(q, A)$ to demonstrate the effectiveness of our proposed algorithm.
-Note that Example \ref{matrix2} - \ref{matrix6} are not processable by the algorithms given in Yu et al. \cite{yu2006combined}, Xu et al. \cite{xuuu}, Zhao et al. \cite{N}.
-Even these examples are not processable by Lemke's algorithm \cite{das2017finiteness} as well.
+In this section we consider some examples of LCP$(q, A)$ based on $P_0$ and nondegenerate matrices to demonstrate the effectiveness of our proposed algorithm.
+Note that Example \ref{matrix2} - \ref{mtx5} are not processable by the algorithms given in Yu et al. \cite{yu2006combined}, Xu et al. \cite{xuuu}, Zhao et al. \cite{N}.
+Even these examples are not processable by Lemke's algorithm \cite{das2017finiteness} except example \ref{matrix1} and \ref{matrix2}.
+Example \ref{matx1} - \ref{mtx5} are also not processable by modulus based algorithm \cite{schafer2004modulus}.
 We show that the proposed algorithm can process these examples to find the solution. \begin{examp} Consider $A=\left[ \right]$ and $q=\left[ \right].$ Note that $A$ is an $N$-matrix.
 It is solvable by the homotopy method with the homotopy function \ref{zhaon}, proposed by Zhao et al. \cite{N}.
-Now we show that our proposed homotopy function \ref{homf} also solves the linear complementarity problem with $N$-matrix.
+Now we show that the homotopy function \ref{homf} also solves the linear complementarity problem with $N$-matrix.
 Now choose the initial point $x^{(0)}=\left[ \right], \ {z_1}^{(0)}=\left[ \right]$ and ${z_2}^{(0)}=\left[ \right].$ Using the proposed algorithm we get the optimal solution of the homotopy function \ref{homf} after 20 iterations and the solution is given by $(\bar{y}, \bar{\lam})=(1,0,0,2.5,1,0,0).$ Therefore $\bar{x}=\left[ \right]$ solves LCP$(q, A).$ The homotopy path shown in Figure \ref{fig0} illustrates the convergence with respect to the solution vector $x$ and $\lambda$. \end{examp} \begin{examp} Let $A=\left[ \right]$ and $q=\left[ \right].$ It is easy to show that $A$ is a $PSD$-matrix.
 It is solvable by the homotopy method with the homotopy function \ref{psdyu}, proposed by Yu et al.\cite{yu2006combined} .
-Now we show that our proposed homotopy function \ref{homf} also solves the linear complementarity problem with $PSD$-matrix.
+Now we show that the homotopy function \ref{homf} also solves the linear complementarity problem with $PSD$-matrix.
 Now choose the initial point $x^{(0)}=\left[ \right],$ ${z_1}^{(0)}=\left[ \right]$ and ${z_2}^{(0)}=\left[ \right].$ Using the proposed algorithm we obtain $(\bar{y},\bar{\lam})=(0.5,0,0,1.499,0.499,0,0,0)$ after 22 iterations.
-Note that $\bar{x}=\left[ \right]$ is the solution of LCP$(q, A).$ The homotopy path shown in Figure \ref{fig1} illustrates the convergence with respect to the solution vector $x$ and $\lambda$. \end{examp} Now we show that our proposed homotopy function \ref{homf} can solve LCP$(q,A)$ with singular matrix $A$ satisfying some conditions. \begin{examp} Consider $A=\left[ \right]$ and $q=\left[ \right].$ Note that $A$ is a singular $Q_0$-matrix.
+Note that $\bar{x}=\left[ \right]$ is the solution of LCP$(q, A).$ The homotopy path shown in Figure \ref{fig1} illustrates the convergence with respect to the solution vector $x$ and $\lambda$. \end{examp} Now we show that the homotopy function \ref{homf} can solve LCP$(q,A)$ with singular matrix $A$ satisfying some conditions. \begin{examp} Consider $A=\left[ \right]$ and $q=\left[ \right].$ Note that $A$ is a singular $Q_0$-matrix.
 Now choose the initial point $x^{(0)}=\left[ \right], \ {z_1}^{(0)}=\left[ \right]$ and ${z_2}^{(0)}=\left[ \right].$ Using the proposed algorithm we get the optimal solution of the homotopy function \ref{homf} after 15 iterations and the solution is given by $(\bar{y}, \bar{\lam})=(1,0,0,1,1,0,0).$ Therefore $\bar{x}=\left[ \right]$ solves LCP$(q, A).$ The homotopy path shown in Figure \ref{fig2} illustrates the convergence with respect to the solution vector $x$ and $\lambda$. \end{examp}